lihuicham/nus-orbital-project-2022/README.md

 ![Home](./readme_assets/compiled-images/Home.png)

 ### Habits (Home page)
 The home page serves the main function of this app - tracking habits.
 The trackers include water tracker, sleep tracker, read tracker etc. We redesigned the home page in Milestone 2.
-We call the home page - “Tiles”, named according to the appearance and layout of the trackers in the home page.
+We call the home page - "Habits", named according to the appearance and layout of the trackers in the home page.

 The trackers can have different units and maximum values e.g. 24 hours, 10 liters, 50 kilograms and so on.
 This allows the trackers to be flexible in tracking all sorts of habits.
 Other than default trackers, users can customize their own trackers too.
 We use a slider to increase the value of each tracker instead of a dropdown menu or a picker.
 The slider is included for the user to adjust the value.
 Each tracker has its own unit that is suitable for the habit that the tracker is tracking.
 This feature greatly enhances the user experience.